alamahmadh/scops_owl_classification/README.md

 If you find the above dataset and/or this code useful for you research I will appreciate if you could cite the following paper: https://doi.org/10.1016/j.procs.2020.12.010 as well as John Martinsson's github (https://github.com/johnmartinsson/bird-species-classification), which is the repository that I largely adopted for my work.

-Please let me know if you have any issues or questions regarding this work.
+Please let me know if you have any issue or question regarding this work.